 |Alabama||Alabama updated a few of its programs to help those affected by the coronavirus.|

-|Alaska||While Alaska is still developing a plan for residents and businesses affected by the coronavirus, it has expanded its Unemployment Insurance program.
+|Alaska||While Alaska is still developing a plan for residents and businesses affected by the coronavirus, it has expanded its unemployment benefits.
 If you’ve lost your job or your hours are reduced because of the COVID-19 outbreak, you may qualify for unemployment.
 The Alaska Department of Labor has a large list of FAQs to help you understand your eligibility.|

 In addition, there’s a mandatory 14-day quarantine period to help reduce the spread of the virus for those who have traveled outside of Alaska — either between states or internationally.

 |Arizona||While you may be eligible for unemployment and won’t have to pay your state income tax until July, as of March 23, there are no special relief programs for those affected by the coronavirus.|